Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Methodology

 \subsubsection{\textbf{Supervised Fine-Tuning}}

-Following pre-training, the SSAE's encoder layers were combined with a softmax classifier for supervised fine-tuning.
-This stage optimises classification performance by backpropagating the error signal\footnote{The error signal is the cross entropy loss from the softmax classifier, not the reconstruction loss used to train the encoder layers in the pre-training step.} from the softmax classifier, modifying the encoder weights to improve discrimination between ASD and TC classes.
-Unlike many previous approaches that focused solely on fine-tuning the classifier, our study fine-tunes both the encoder layers and the classifier, which may contribute to higher classification accuracy \cite{almuqhim_2021_asdsaenet,li_2018_a,yin_2022_a}.

-The fine-tuning stage leveraged a hybrid training approach, combining the SSAE's unsupervised representation learning capabilities with supervised training for the specific ASD classification task.
-This process employed the Adam optimiser\footnote{Hyperparameters: Pre-training - 50 epochs, learning rate of 0.001, weight decay of 0.0001, batch size of 128, KL Divergence parameters: $\rho$ = 0.2, $\beta$ = 2.
-Fine-tuning - 50 epochs, learning rate of 0.0001, weight decay of 0.0001, batch size of 128.}, chosen for its demonstrated efficiency in the pre-training phase.
-The hyperparameters were carefully selected to balance performance gains against potential overfitting, allowing for subtle adjustments to the pre-trained weights while maintaining regularisation.
+Once pretraining was complete, the encoder layers were combined with a softmax classifier.
+In contrast to approaches that fine-tune only the classifier, we fine-tuned both the encoder and classifier parameters together to enhance discrimination between ASD and TC \cite{almuqhim_2021_asdsaenet,li_2018_a,yin_2022_a}.
+This supervised phase again used Adam, with hyperparameters\footnote{Hyperparameters: Pre-training - 50 epochs, learning rate of 0.001, weight decay of 0.0001, batch size of 128, KL Divergence parameters: $\rho$ = 0.2, $\beta$ = 2.
+Fine-tuning - 50 epochs, learning rate of 0.0001, weight decay of 0.0001, batch size of 128.} adjusted to avoid overfitting while refining the learned representations for classification.